This post was originally published in June, 2021, and was further updated in May, 2023.

-In the months since, the StoryMaps team has worked tirelessly to continuously improve the collections experience, for both storytellers and readers.
+In the months and years since, the StoryMaps team has worked tirelessly to continuously improve the collections experience, for both storytellers and readers.
 This effort has manifested in a number of updates to collections that this article will walk you through below.

 If you’re unfamiliar with collections, please check out this blog post that goes in depth on their purpose and functionality, as well as this step-by-step tutorial that covers how to actually put a collection together in ArcGIS StoryMaps.